Trillium ludovicianum

 -

-Trilliums slowly spread by underground rhizomes and are attractive planted in groups under trees in humus-rich moist well-drained soils in part to full sun.
+Louisiana wakerobins are attractively planted in groups under trees in humus-rich moist well-drained soils in part to full shade.
+They suffer in too much sun.

 Insects, Diseases, and Other Plant Problems: No serious problems.
 Slugs and snails are occasional pests and leaf spot, rust and smut are occasional disease problems.
 It does not transplant well.